necroware/gameport-adapter/README.md

 sophisticated models, not to mention with digital joysticks, like Microsoft Sidewinder series.
 This adapter implements multiple drivers for various analog and digital joysticks with an option to add more in the future.

+Features overview:
+* Support for generic analog joysticks with 2/4 buttons and 2/4 axes
+* Four switches to select joystick type
+* Autodetection for digital Microsoft Sidwinder joysticks
+* Auto-Calibration

 ## What is the difference between analog and digital joystick?